cckpg/autoproxy2privoxy/README.md

 License
 -------

-This program is in the public domain, looking for a trade for a more robust implementation.
+This program is in the public domain.

-Fork the idea, guys.

 Links
 -----